rd--/stsc3/md/c-smalltalk.md

 {var r = Rand; r(0,9)}.value // error: r not understood by 0
 ````

-It is not as common for non `Class` objects to understand `primaryFactoryMethod`, however `arg c; c(...);` is a standard idiom.
+It is not as common for non `Class` objects to understand `primaryFactoryMethod`,
+however `arg c; c(...);` is a common idiom where c is a class object.

-4: Implicit keyword message names is not a form of variable arity messages.
+4: Implicit keyword message names are not a form of variable arity messages.
 `r.m(i)` and `r.m(i, j)` are distinct messages, `m:` and `m:value:`.